 Variations

-- Dairy-Free- While I haven’t tried this myself, you can try swapping the butter for a dairy-free alternative and the whole milk for your favorite plant-based milk.
-Finally, use shredded dairy-free cheese in place of the shredded cheddar and parmesan.
+- Dairy-Free- While I haven't tried this myself, you can try swapping the butter for a dairy-free alternative and the whole milk for your favorite plant-based milk.
+Finally, use shredded dairy-free cheese instead of shredded cheddar and parmesan.

 - Lower Carb- Try replacing half of the pasta with cauliflower or other vegetables to reduce the overall carbohydrates per serving.